jgalentine007/wakeonpi/README.md

 # wakeonpi
-Use your Raspberry Pi as a wake-on-lan controller.
+Use your Raspberry Pi as a wake-on-lan controller by sending yourself Tweets!
 Steps are tailored to Raspbian.

 ## Twitter Preparation